LibertyDSNP/example-client/README.md

 * Issue: https://github.com/enzymejs/enzyme/issues/2429

 ## Project Library and Design Choices
-Below is a list of importan libraries and dependecies for the project and what their prupose is.
+Below is a list of important libraries and dependecies for the project and what their purpose is.

 __Package Management:__ [Node Package Manager](https://www.npmjs.com) (npm)